CorySimon/pyIAST/README.md

 If you used pyIAST in your research, please cite our manuscript:

 :point_right: C. Simon, B. Smit, M. Haranczyk.
 (2016) pyIAST: Ideal Adsorbed Solution Theory (IAST) Python Package. *Computer Physics Communications*.
 200, pp.364-380.
 [DOI](http://dx.doi.org/doi:10.1016/j.cpc.2015.11.016) [Preprint](manuscript.pdf)

+_Acknowledgements:_ C.M.S. is supported by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists, Office of Science Graduate Student Research (SCGSR) program.
+The SCGSR program is administered by the Oak Ridge Institute for Science and Education for the DOE under contract number DE-AC05-06OR23100.
+M.H. was supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences and Biosciences, under Award DE-FG02-12ER16362.